Generic Name: ciprofloxacin (oral) (SIP roe FLOX a sin)

 Ciprofloxacin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take ciprofloxacin?

-Ciprofloxacin is usually taken every 12 hours.
+Take ciprofloxacin exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take this medicine with water, and drink extra fluids to keep your kidneys working properly.